Thomaltarix/Json-FTest/README.md

-# F-Test
+# Json-FTest

-F-Test is a Python script designed for testing executable files with specified arguments or by providing command line inputs.
+Json-FTest is a Python script designed for testing executable files with specified arguments or by providing command line inputs.
 It is also Jenkins-compatible, allowing the generation of JUnit XML reports.

 ## Features